AngryAndConflict/skyrim-utils/README.md

   makeCraftable(getRecordByFormID('02000801');
 ```
 #### makeBreakdown(item: IInterface): IInterface;
-Creates new COBJ record to allow breaking item to its main original material with propper amount.
+Creates new COBJ record to allow breaking item to its main original material with proper amount.